cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 ![](img/tut06-sort-unit-dpath.png)

+### 1.1.
+Implement, Test, and Translate a Sort Unit

 Let's start by running the tests for the sort unit and note that the tests for the `SortUnitStruct` will fail.